 Network Space submitted a planning application and secured consent in June 21.
 The scheme was then marketed by property agent B8 Real Estate, on behalf of Network Space, as a forward funding investment opportunity.

 In December 2021, following a competitive process, the building was successfully sold to global investor Standard Life Investment Property Income Trust (Abrdn) by way of a Sale and Development Agreement and concluded a viable delivery strategy.
 The Fund was particularly attracted to the sustainability credentials of the project and its ambition to position St Helens at the forefront of future glass research and production.

-The project will place St Helens and LCR at the forefront of global glass innovation and the transition to zero carbon glass production.
-It will provide the world’s first platform for the glass industry, working collaboratively and individually, to access an experimental scale furnace and state-of-the-art line to test and run trials for implementation at commercial scale, and generate new R&D projects in the LCR.
+The project places St Helens and LCR at the forefront of global glass innovation and the transition to zero carbon glass production.
+It provides the world’s first platform for the glass industry, working collaboratively and individually, to access an experimental scale furnace and state-of-the-art line to test and run trials for implementation at commercial scale, and generate new R&D projects in the LCR.
 Members, researchers and industry leaders will collaborate and experiment with different energy sources and raw materials, even down to speciality grains of sand, to eventually come up with solutions leading to lower high energy usage in the glass-making process.

 80 jobs will be created and, in addition to creating new jobs at the facility, the Centre of Excellence will lead to much-needed apprenticeships as well as being a safe facility for up-skilling and training within the glass sector.
 It will also help to attract inward investment to the North West as leading glass players recognise and move manpower and resources to be within geographical reach of the facility.
 Amion Consulting has independently estimated the total net operational GVA benefit of the project within the LCR at £119.2 million.